threefoldtecharchive/jumpscaleX_archived/docs/Installation/get_started.md

 **Hint : at any moment hit the question mark key to display the interactive help to know more about a function arguments.**

+# 2. TFT token

-# 2. get some test TFT token on our faucet
+Let's get some test TFT token on our faucet.
+We will need it to pay for grid capacity.

 Get the address of your wallet